srl-labs/learn-srlinux/docs/blog/posts/2023/cli-ranges.md

 # snip
 ```

+I am a big fan of the context-based configuration workflows where wildcards and ranges eliminate copy pasting by "broadcasting" the configuration commmands to all applicable elements.

 ### Existing objects and scoping

 It is important to keep in mind, that wildcards expand to existing objects only.
-If, say, your candidate or running datastore has only two interfaces `ethernet-1/1` and `ethernet-1/5`, then the wildcard `ethernet-1/*` will only match these two existing interfaces.
+If, say, your candidate or running datastore has only two interfaces `ethernet-1/1` and `ethernet-1/5`, then the wildcard `ethernet-1/*` will only match these particular existing interfaces.

-Another subtle wildcard's characteristic is that the existing list keys that wildcards can expand to must belong to the context where a wildcard is used.
+Another subtle characteristic of wildcards is that the list keys they expand to must pertain to the context in which the wildcard is employed.
 Consider the following example where a user has five interfaces configured for which they want to enable LLDP.
 First, they ensure that the interfaces exist:

 ```srl